 Appendix P: KGP Variant Groups The XML document of Hanja variant groups proposed by KGP in March 2017.

-Appendix Q: 260 unacceptable variant groups from KGP The EXCEL document of 260 variant groups which CGP proposed in 2015 but were decided as unacceptable variant groups from KGP's perspective in 2016.

 Appendix R: Examples of Reducing Multiple Allocatable labels Two examples to illustrate how to reduce the number of allocatable labels by adopting the new types created in Section 6.3.